Douglas County Divorce Lawyer

 Annulment of marriage is a judicial declaration that the marital state is invalid from its intended inception.
 If the marriage is invalid, it may be collaterally attacked and declared void in any appropriate court or proceeding where the validity of the marriage is properly in issue, either before or after the death of the parties to the marriage.

 If the grounds for annulment are the same as the grounds for divorce, Georgia law provides that parties to invalid marriages have the option of filing a petition for annulment or a petition for divorce.
 However, the remedy of annulment, which implies an invalid marriage, and that of divorce, implying a valid marriage, would seem to be mutually exclusive with different objectives.
-The key issue on whether or not there is a granting of an annulment or a divorce is whether there can be a judgment decree for divorce and alimony.
-An annulment will not support alimony, but a divorce based on lack of understanding or duress will also prevent alimony.
+The key issue in whether there is a granting of an annulment or a divorce is whether there can be a judgment decree for divorce and alimony.
+An annulment will not support alimony, and a divorce based on lack of understanding or duress will also prevent alimony.

 Call 678-922-9743 to Receive 24/7 Availability

 The way a divorce is handled has the ability to impact all involved parties for the rest of their lives, for better or for worse.
 At Howard Law Group, our goal is to guide you toward a favorable resolution that inflicts minimal damage on the relationships you care most about.
-Fighting hard for our clients is the rule rather than the exception at the firm, and our Douglas County divorce attorney will work aggressively for the best outcome in and out of court.
+Fighting hard for our clients is the rule rather than the exception at the firm, and our Douglas County divorce attorney will work to pursue the best outcome in and out of court.

 To learn more about how we can assist you during this important time, do not hesitate to contact our firm by calling (678) 922-9743 to schedule a consultation.